 - to the location required by the user

-- To provide evidence of the user of fair, open, transparent and non-discriminatory methods of placing business with the supplier used by the institution.
-The procedures provide protection to the buyer carrying out the procurement process as well as to the institution
+- To provide evidence of the use of fair, open, transparent and non-discriminatory methods of placing business with the supplier.
+The procedures provide protection to the buyer carrying out the procurement process as well as to the institution.

-A tender is a much more detailed and robust process used to investigate the availability of supplier for the product needed and to identify the prices, delivery timescales etc for them.
+A tender is a much more detailed and robust process used to investigate the availability and capability of supplier for the product needed and to identify the prices, delivery timescales and quality etc for them.
+A tender is a legal offer to do something, which you must accept or reject.
 Higher value procurements are subject to competition under the EU Public Procurement Rules.
 It is recommended that any requirement falling under the EU Rules is referred to the institution's central Procurement Office for advice and action.

 An overview of the steps to be followed in a competitive process is given here.